What is the Watsonville Area Water Recycling Project?

 Why is the project needed?

-Without recycled water, the underground water supply will diminish more quickly, speeding intrusion of seawater and ultimately devastating our farmland.
-About 18,500 AFY of pumping needs to be replaced near the coast to halt seawater intrusion.
-The Watsonville plant will provide nearly a quarter of the water needed to halt seawater intrusion on coastal lands.
+Without recycling water, the fresh groundwater supply will diminish more quickly, speeding intrusion of seawater and ultimately devastating our agricultural economy.
+About 10,000 AFY of pumping needs to be replaced near the coast to halt seawater intrusion.
+The Watsonville plant will provide a signifigant portion of the water needed to halt seawater intrusion on coastal lands.

 Besides slowing seawater intrusion, what are other benefits of water recycling?